dewyze/dato_dast/README.md

 <details>

-When the type is `"value"`, then you also must provide a `"render_value"` function that takes the block hash as an argument and returns a string.
+When the type is `"value"`, then you also must provide a `"render_value"` function that takes the item hash as an argument and returns a string.

 ```ruby
 # With the object